arkadiko-dao/arkadiko/docs/grant-lst.md

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically:
-- Transfer (`stx-transfer`) the STX tokens into the Sticky reserve smart contract
+- Transfer (`stx-transfer`) the STX tokens into the Sticky reserve core smart contract
 - the TVL is updated with the new stx amount and stbSTX is minted accordingly

 ---